Teaze: Aftermath

 Myles Goodwyn produced two best-of compilations after Teaze's break-up.
-Those albums also been released by Aquarius.
-One of these album, A Taste Of Teaze became their best seller.
+Those albums have also been released by Aquarius.
+One of these albums, A Taste Of Teaze became their best seller.

-The song "Heartless World" from the album One Nights Stands was featured in the 1997 Canadian horror anthology film Twists of Terror.
-In 2014, it also appeared in Icelandic movie Málmhaus (aka Metalhead).
+The song "Heartless World" from the album One Night Stands was featured in the 1997 Canadian horror anthology film Twists of Terror.
+In 2014, it also appeared in the Icelandic movie Málmhaus (aka Metalhead).

 The band reformed in 2019 and were scheduled to perform live in Europe during 2020.

+As of 2025 they are still performing.